 500 West Baltimore Street, Suite 130

 (410) 706-1793 (fax)

-The University of Maryland, Francis King Carey School of Law does not discriminate on the basis of race, color, religion, age, ancestry or national origin, gender, sexual orientation, physical or mental disability, financial status or veterans status.
+The University of Maryland Francis King Carey School of Law does not discriminate on the basis of race, color, religion, national origin or ancestry, sex, sexual orientation, gender identity or expression, physical or mental disability, marital status, protected veteran's status, or age.
 The University is required by federal regulatory agencies to supply admissions and enrollment information by racial, ethnic and gender categories.
 Provision of the information is voluntary and will not be used to determine eligibility for admission.

 No provision of this website shall be construed as a contract between any applicant or student and the University of Maryland, Baltimore.
 The University and the School of Law reserve the right to make changes without prior notice in requirements for admission, curriculum, programs and their availability, standards for advancement and graduation, and rules and regulations.
 The University also reserves the right to make changes in the rates of tuition and fees.
 The University further reserves the right to ask a student to withdraw at any time when it is considered to be in the best interest of the University.